 After one puny winter in the town, they were starting to twitch at every distant shadow crossing the Cloud Sea.
 Despite all their swagger and threats and bravado, and the exaggerated tales of victory they shared amongst themselves, his uncouth allies were scared of the Rift Riders.

-After so many decades of being defeated time and again by the damned eagle fliers, perhaps it was understandable.
+After so many centuries of being defeated time and again by the damned eagle fliers, perhaps it was understandable.
 Pirates were vermin and scum, after all, the dregs of the Overworld.
 There was no honour in any of them and even less glory.
 But they had served their purpose last summer.
 They had provided an excellent distraction, even conjuring up a few surprises to keep the Riders’ eyes fixed on the siege beyond their cove, pinning them all in place while Yullik’s kaz-naghkt did the real work.

 But now the pirates were nervous, because they were used to losing.
 They rarely got to keep what they stole and they didn’t expect to keep their gains now.
 The town was not easy to defend, relying mostly on its location and the proximity of the citadel to keep it and its residents safe.